lankireddyhiteshreddy/ARVR_PROJECT/README.md

 - Hitesh — Earthquake module and UI feedback.
 - Rohit — Traffic module and NPC movement.
 - Kalyan — Inferno/fire module and extinguish interactions.

-## Next steps
-If you'd like, I can:
-- Update `REPORT.md` and `README.md` with the exact Unity Editor version and the real repository URL.
-- Create a `report.docx` or Google Docs export of the report.
-- Add small convenience scripts (like a one-click Play runner) or a sample exported build.

----

-Placeholders: please replace the repository URL and Unity version in the files above with the exact values before final submission.